Chromosome 1 open reading frame 194: Gene

 C1orf194 is located on the sense strand of chromosome 1 at loci p13.3.
 Alternative splicing results in five different isoforms for this gene composed of any combination of six exons.
 C1orf194 is located near the KIAA1324 gene, poly(rC) binding protein 1 pseudogene, small Cajal body-specific RNA 2 gene, and the seryl-tRNA synthetase gene.
 KIAA1324 is the closest gene neighbor to C1orf194 located 86bp from the start of C1orf194 on the non-sense strand of chromosome 1.

 Transcript

 C1orf194 is composed of a total of six exons.

 Protein

 While the primary function of the protein encoded by this gene is still not understood by the scientific community, it is known to be present within ependymal tumors, specifically adult spinal ependymoma when reciprocally fused with UQCR10.
-There also seems to be a higher relative abundance of the protein found in the testes and lungs compared to other locations with in the human form.
+There also seems to be a higher relative abundance of the protein found in the testes and lungs compared to other locations within the body.
 Variants 1, 2, and 4 of the gene code for a protein, while variants 3 and 5 code for a nonsense mediated decay.